 Make a small step towards your goal.
 Re-check that your project “works”.

-Stage those changes and make a commit with the message “WIP”, meaning “work in progress”.
+Stage those changes with and make a commit with the message “WIP”, meaning “work in progress”.
 Do this in RStudio or in the shell (Appendix A):

 The message can be anything, but “WIP” is a common convention.
 If you use it, whenever you return to a project where the most recent commit message is “WIP”, you’ll know that you were probably in the middle of something.
 If you push a “WIP” commit, on purpose or by mistake, it signals to other people that more commits might be coming.